-The 5 Best Books About Witches, According To 'Undead Girl Gang' Author Lily Anderson
+The 5 Best Books About Witches, According To The Author Of 'Undead Girl Gang'

 If her latest YA release, Undead Girl Gang, is any indication, Lily Anderson knows a thing or two about witches.
 The book follows Mila Flores and her best friend Riley, who have always been inseparable.
 There's not much excitement in their small town, so they make their own fun, devoting most of their time to Riley's favorite activity: amateur witchcraft.
 So when Riley and two Fairmont Academy mean girls die under suspicious circumstances, Mila refuses to believe everyone's explanation that they were involved in a suicide pact.
 Instead, armed with a tube of lip gloss and an ancient grimoire, Mila does the unthinkable to uncover the truth: she brings the girls back to life.